 Understanding workload helps avoid overcommitting.

-Part-time vs accelerated programs
+Part-time vs other formats

-Part-time and accelerated programs serve different needs.
+Part-time and other formats serve different needs.
+This comparison can help you decide.

 Part-time and online course formats